Savannah Chrisley Rocks Skinny Jeans, Studded Boots & Pink Leather Jacket In New Photo With Todd Chrisley

 “You look so much like your father your identical twins,” another pointed out.

-Last week, The Inquisitr shared that the blond beauty took a trip to New York City with a pal where she put on another fashionable display.
-On top, Savannah rocked a black v-neck t-shirt that had been distressed and she also donned a pair of black pants and completed the look with a cute pair of leopard heels.
-That post garnered over 41,000 likes and 100-plus comments.
+Last week, The Inquisitr shared that this Chrisley family member took a trip to New York City with a pal in which she put on another fashionable display.
+On top, Savannah rocked a black v-neck t-shirt that had been distressed while she donned a pair of black pants and completed her look with a cute pair of leopard heels.
+That post garnered more than 41,000 likes and 100-plus comments.